-A jumbo mortgage is defined as a mortgage that is different to most conventional loans, mainly in part that amounts being loaned is considered above the basic conforming loan limits.
+A jumbo mortgage is defined as a mortgage that is different to most conventional loans, mainly in part that the amount of the loans is above the basic conforming loan limits.
 In Dallas, the standard conforming loan limit in 2023 is currently $726,200 for a single (1) unit property.

 Here the term ‘conventional limits’ is used as a loosely categorized set of standards as determined by two well-known government-sponsored agencies.
-That is Freddie Mac (FHLMC), and its sister agencies Fannie Mae (FNMA).
+That is Freddie Mac (FHLMC), and its sister agency Fannie Mae (FNMA).

 The above two are large agencies that typically buy the bulk of residential mortgages in the U.S. from large banks and other lending institutions.
 This allows them to in effect, free up their liquidity to lend even more mortgages to the end consumers.

 However, when either FNMA or even FHLMC limits do not really cover the entire loan amount (of the mortgage), then the loan is typically referred to as a form of “jumbo mortgage”.